 Here’s a post about Sri Lanka off the beaten path.

 Where to stay in Wellawaya

-Tourism is still developing in Wellawaya, which means that there’s less accommodation options than in the rest of the country.
+Tourism is still developing in Wellawaya, which means that there are less accommodation options than in the rest of the country.
 In a way, it is a blessing, as there’s none of the crowds that at times make it impossible to enjoy tourist attractions in Sri Lanka.

 I stayed at Jetwing Kuduruketha and truly enjoyed our time there.
-It is completely immersed in nature, and it is run in an ecofriendly way.
+It is completely immersed in nature, and it is run in an eco-friendly way.
 All bungalows have a gorgeous view, and the onsite restaurant serves excellent food.
-To top this off, yoga classes and ayurvedic treatments are offered – one of the things to do in Sri Lanka to completely switch off from the stresses of modern life.
+To top this off, yoga classes and Ayurvedic treatments are offered – one of the things to do in Sri Lanka to completely switch off from the stresses of modern life.
 Check here for current rates and here for reviews

 How to get to Wellawaya

-Wellawaya can be easily reached by bus from Ella, currently one of the most famous places to visit in Sri Lanka among backpackers.
+Wellawaya can be easily reached by bus from Ella.
 The bus stop is located a bit outside the center of Ella, on the main road.
 It takes around 45 minutes to get there.

 Nilwella is one of the nicest places to visit in Sri Lanka for anybody who is looking to relax listening to the sound of waves.
 Come to think of it, surfing is one of the top things to do in Sri Lanka and Nilwella has some beaches that are perfect for that.
 There’s also a lovely local market with lots of fresh produce.

 Among the best beaches in Sri Lanka that are located close to Nilwella, there’s Blue Beach, and the nearby Blue Beach Island – which actually is a tiny isthmus, with really inviting water; Parewella, which is closer to Tangalle and 100% local; and Blow Hole.